BIDS/repro-case-studies/case-studies/slaybaugh.md

 1) Who are you and what is your research field?
 Include your name, affiliation, discipline, and the background or context of your overall research that is necessary specifically to introduce your specific case study.

-My name is Rachel Slaybaugh, and I am an Assistant Professor in the Nuclear Engineering Department at the University of California, Berkeley.
+My name is Rachel Slaybaugh and I am an Assistant Professor in the Nuclear Engineering Department at the University of California, Berkeley.
 I study computational methods for neutron transport: numerical methods for solving the Boltzmann equation applied to neutral particle interactions.
 The methods I study are both deterministic (e.g. finite difference, etc.) and stochastic (Monte Carlo).
 I develop these algorithms for reactor design and analysis, radiation shielding, and nuclear nonproliferation applications.